jessemorris/better_launch/README.md

 While the output of this process (and its nodes) is captures and formatted by *better_launch* just like for any other node, these cannot be managed individually.

+### Inclding better_launch from ROS2
+It should just work :) I added some magic that detects the LaunchService process and generates a `generate_launch_description` function on the fly that will run your launch function as a ROS2 `OpaqueFunction` action.

 ### Lifecycle nodes
 Lifecycle nodes differ from regular nodes in that they don't become fully active after their process starts.
 Instead you have to call one of their lifecycle management services, usually via additional code in your launch file or the `ros2 lifecycle` CLI.
 However, in the end they are still just nodes.